-Ban on consultancy charges for automatic enrolment pension schemes comes into force
+Ban on consultancy charges for auto-enrolment pension schemes comes into force - .PDF file.

 On 14 September 2013, the Occupational and Personal Pension Schemes (Automatic Enrolment) (Amendment) Regulations 2013 came into force, with the effect, going forwards, of preventing members of defined-contribution automatic enrolment schemes being forced to pay consultancy charges.